 - Nami Island, Petite France & Daemyung Vivaldi Ski World Tour by KTOURSTORY – P3,941

-It would be fairly good to allot a whole day to the ski park but considering my parents, uncles and aunties I’ll be with, a whole day might bore them.
-Also, we only have 4 whole days in Seoul, so the second tour choice would help up save time in visiting Nami Island as well.
-So we end up, getting Nami Island plus Vivaldi Ski World.
+It would be reasonably good to allot a whole day to the ski park, but considering my parents, uncles, and aunties I’ll be with, a full day might bore them.
+Also, we only have four whole days in Seoul, so the second tour choice would help up save time in visiting Nami Island as well.
 We didn’t get Petite France because if we did, we can only avail the Vivaldi Ski World sightseeing and not be able to experience ski.
 We are here for the ski in the first place!

-Also what I love with Ktourstory with Klook, they have different packages you can choose from.
-This is perfect especially if you are in a big group with different interest.
+Also, what I love with Ktourstory with Klook, they have different packages you can choose which perfect, especially if you are in a big group with different interests.

-- While the other group got the Nami Island + Vivaldi Park Snowboard World Tour (P3,689).
-Same with the ski tour, you can also avail the unlimited ski-lift ticket for P870.
+- While the other group got the Nami Island + Vivaldi Park Snowboard World Tour (P3,689), same with the ski tour, you can also avail of the unlimited ski-lift ticket for P870.

-Both ski and snowboard tours has inclusive of ski/snowboard equipment (clothes, goggles, gloves, boots and boards) and a one-hour basic lesson.
+Both ski and snowboard tours have inclusive of ski/snowboard equipment (clothes, goggles, gloves, boots, and boards) and a one-hour basic lesson.

 Now, if you’re thinking of doing it on your own, I researched it also before.
-Vivaldi Ski World has a free shuttle (from Hongdae, Myeongdong and Seoul) for foreigners BUT you have to reserved online for a spot.
-In the Vivaldi Ski World, a whole day equipment rental would costs 36,000KRW (1,600PHP) and 76,000KRW (3,250PHP) for the lift.
-And this fee doesn’t even include ski/snowboard lesson, you’ll have to pay around P10,000 for a 2 hr lesson for 5 people.
+Vivaldi Ski World has a free shuttle (from Hongdae, Myeongdong, and Seoul) for foreigners, BUT you have to reserve online for a spot.
+And when you’re there, a whole day equipment rental would cost 36,000KRW (1,600PHP) and 76,000KRW (3,250PHP) for the lift.
+And this fee doesn’t even include ski/snowboard lessons; you’ll have to pay around P10,000 for a 2 hr lesson for five people.
 You can see their fees here.
 As I told you, Klook is a better and hassle-free option.

 A Sidetrip to Nami Island

 We took a lot of photos and tried to roam the whole area.
-We even lost each other on some time.
-We only bought some snacks on the stores around because two hours isn’t enough to enjoy the island and get dak galbi lunch.
-I’ll be back on an autumn season (my dream!!) someday with a more relaxed trip.
+We even lost each other at some time.
+We only bought some snacks in the stores around because two hours isn’t enough to enjoy the island and get dak galbi lunch.
+I’ll be back on an autumn season someday with a more relaxed and more extended stay.

-Now, it’s time for some ski in Vivaldi Ski World
+Now, it’s time for some ski time in Vivaldi Ski World

 We left Nami Island at 12nn and went to our next stop-over – the Ski Clothes Rental Shop.
-So everyone who avails the ski or snowboard tour was asked to go down the bus.
-The rental shop is clean but they already have a ski clothes available for you depending on your size.
-We didn’t get the chance to pick the designs that’s why we had the most conspicuous ones.
-The ski clothes and gloves smell good and they helped us in wearing them.
+So everyone who availed the ski or snowboard tour was asked to go down the bus.
+The rental shop was clean, but they already have ski clothes available for you, depending on your size.
+We didn’t get the chance to pick the designs, so we got the most conspicuous ones.
+The ski clothes and gloves smelled nice, and they helped us in wearing them.
 It’s time for some skiing in Korea.

-After the rental shop, we headed to Vivaldi Ski World which is only 30 minutes away.
-Our tour guide helped us on renting ski boots, ski equipment and even a locker (500KRW) to store our bags.
-He taught us how to wear our boots and walk with them!
-It was not easy at first, I told you.
-Especially when he led us already in the snow!!
+After the rental shop, we headed to Vivaldi Ski World, which is only 30 minutes away.
+We got our inclusive ski boots and ski equipment, but the locker, on the other hand, costs 500KRW.
+Our guide taught us how to wear our ski boots and walk with them.
+It was not easy; I told you, especially when he led us already in the snow!
 I’m quite sure I’ll slip anytime.

-But I survived until we were on the training area (on the foot of beginner’s slope).
-Our tour guides are also the ones who’ll be teaching us.
-The group is again divided into the skiers and the snowboarders.
-Our ski teacher/guide taught us the basics, like the proper posture, how to go forward and backward, how to stop and the most important of all – what to do if you lose control.
+But I survived until we reach the foot of beginner’s slope.
+Our tour guides were also the ones who’ll be teaching us – the basics, the proper posture, how to go forward and backward, how to stop and the most important of all – what to do if you lose control.

-As usual, I struggle with anything physical and Paul, of course, is excelling on it.
-We finished our lesson after an hour and he told us that have two hours to play in the beginner’s slope only.
-We reunited with the snowboarders (who are having a really hard time!!) and hopped to the ski lift to bring us to the top of the beginner’s slope.
+As usual, I struggled with anything physical, and Paul, of course, is excelled in it.
+We finished our lesson after an hour, and we were given two hours to play in the beginner’s slope ONLY.
+The snowboarder group was having a tough time, but we all hopped to the ski lift to bring us to the top of the beginner’s slope.
+Finger’s crossed

-The ski lift is enjoyable but going down the lift is a different topic.
-When you reach the end on the top of the slope, you have to jump and slide your way.
-I always end up rolling down the snow because balance is not my strong feature.
+The ski lift was enjoyable, but going down from it is a different topic.
+Upon reaching the top, you need to jump and ski your way.
+I always ended up rolling down the snow because balance is not my strong feature.

-Going down the beginner’s slope for the first time is hard, I fell million times, accidentally and purposely (because I’m losing control).
-Let’s add the fact that I have a fear of speed, unwanted fear when things get fast.
+Going down the beginner’s slope for the first time is hard.
+I fell million times, accidentally and purposely, because I’m losing control.
+Let’s add the fact that I have a fear of speed, unwanted anxiety when things get fast.
 Paul, on the other hand, was a pro on this.
-He was able to learned it fast and I’m thankful for him being patient and helping me.
+He was able to learn it fast, and I’m thankful for him being patient and helping me.

 We were able to go down after maybe almost an hour.
 We tried again to make the most of what we paid.
-I’m a slow learner in terms of physical activity but after the second and third round in the slope, I was getting more confident with it.
+I’m a slow learner in terms of physical activity, but after the second and third rounds in the slope, I was getting more confident with it.

 Here are my tita tips for the first time skiers

 - Even though it is optional, purchase the ski lift ticket.
-Skiing in the foot of the slope is not that exciting and it’s a little hard to climb up a snow slope.
+Skiing in the foot of the slope is not that exciting, and it’s hard to climb up a snow slope.
 If you can already spend thousands of pesos for a ski experience, why not get the most of it?

 - You’ll be falling a lot, butt or hips first.
 If you have health issues with your hips or knees, think again before purchasing.

 - 3.5 hours in the ski park is not enough.
-If you have enough time in your trip, make this trip to Vivaldi Ski World a whole day.
+If you have enough time on your trip, make this trip to Vivaldi Ski World a whole day.

-- Bring a pain killer ointment like Omega or Katinko, you’ll definitely feel sore after.
+- Bring a pain killer ointment like Omega or Katinko; you’ll feel sore after.

 - Listen to your guide’s instructions and lessons.
 Skiing can lead to accidents if you’re not responsible and accountable enough.

 - And don’t try the other slopes – aside from the beginner’s despite that you think you’re good at skiing.
-The other slopes are steep for the first-timers.
+The others are steep for the first-timers.

 So, is this Klook tour worth it?

 YES!
-If like us, you only have 4 whole days SoKor trip then this fast-paced tour is just the right for you.
-You’ll be able to checked off two destinations that are outside Seoul in just a day.
-With it price of almost 4,000 pesos, I can say that I didn’t regret spending that amount for a once in a lifetime activity (esp. for us tropical children).
-Atleast, I can say that I had a full korean winter experience by trying ski.
-As I also said, this klook tour is already cheaper than doing it on your own.
+If like us, you only have four whole days SoKor trip, then this fast-paced tour is just the right for you.
+You’ll be able to check off two destinations that are outside Seoul in just a day.
+With its price of almost 4,000 pesos, I can say that I didn’t regret spending that amount for a once in a lifetime activity (esp. for us tropical children).
+At least, I can say that I had a full Korean winter experience by trying ski.
+As I also said, this Klook ski tour is already cheaper than doing it on your own.

 My one tip for you is to allot time for food.
-The guides will tell you what time you must be in the assembly place so try to allot 30 minutes before the agreed time to buy yourself some food.
-Or you can just packed some in your bag in case you really wanted to max out the time with the activities.
+The guides will tell you what time you must be in the assembly place, so try to make even 30 minutes before the agreed time to buy yourself some food.
+Or you can just pack some in your bag in case you wanted to max out the time with the activities.